Sir Robert McAlpine, 1st Baronet

 Sir Robert McAlpine, 1st Baronet (13 February 1847 – 3 November 1934) was a Scottish businessman who founded the British construction firm which is now known as Sir Robert McAlpine.
 He was made a baronet in June 1918, the first of the McAlpine baronets.

 Career

 He left school at the age of 10 to work in a coal mine, but became an apprentice bricklayer.
-He was involved in the building of roads, public buildings and other works, some of the tunnelling for the Glasgow Subway and the Singer Sewing Machine factory in Clydebank, West Dunbartonshire.
+He was involved in the building of roads, public buildings and other works, some of the tunnelling for the Glasgow Subway and the Singer Sewing Machine factory in Clydebank, Dunbartonshire.
 Overseas, in 1918 McAlpine was contracted to expand the harbour in Heraklion, Crete.
 The power station built for the purpose was later used to provide the town's electricity.

 Construction company

 McAlpine built up the large building and civil engineering firm that bears his name.
 He was also a pioneer in the use of concrete and labour-saving machinery.
 McAlpine oversaw the construction of Glenfinnan Viaduct.